eth-ait/aitwebsite/README.md

 ## Notice

-All larger files, including pdfs of papers/slides, should be uploaded to the folder `ait-files` on our scratch.
+All larger files, including pdfs of papers/slides, should be uploaded to the folder `files-ait` on our scratch.
 These files will be publicly available under https://files.ait.inf.ethz.ch/
 In most cases, you will upload your files to the `projects` directory.
 All files are then publicly available under the  URL.
 For example, the paper for LipFlow is stored under `projects/lip-flow` and is available at [https://files.ait.inf.ethz.ch/projects/lip-flow/lipflow_eccv22.pdf](https://files.ait.ethz.ch/projects/lip-flow/lipflow_eccv22.pdf)